sknick/spiel/README.md

 Spiel uses the MIT License, so you're free to incorporate this software into whatever you want pretty much without restriction--commercial software, personal projects, you name it.
 Attribution is always appreciated but isn't required.

+###Acknowledgments###
+I must acknowledge my blatant pillaging of the Echo 3 framework's API documentation style as the source of Spiel's own documentation style.
+Echo 3 is a stellar framework for creating Rich Internet Applications, and I've used its JavaScript API extensively on professional projects to produce first-rate web applications with relative ease (and yes, those same web applications used Spiel or its precursor to implement their web services).

+Check out [Echo 3](http://echo.nextapp.com/)!
+It's well worth a look.